 The Script Editor lists the event procedures for each ALM module, and allows you to add your code to the appropriate procedure.
-For details, see Working with the Workflow Script Editor.
+For details, see Create and edit workflow scripts using Script Editor.

 The code you add to the event procedures can access ALM objects.
 For details, see Workflow Object and Property Reference.